 SHOPS Plus conducted a 32-country scan to document the legislation, policies, and regulations that currently affect the types of family planning methods pharmacies and drug shops can provide and how they provide them.
 Family planning stakeholders—including donors, governments, and implementing partners—can use this information to contextualize barriers and enablers for policy reforms.

-In Senegal, SHOPS Plus helps increase public sector stewardship by training and developing tools for Ministry of Health staff on public-private partnerships and supporting legal and regulatory measures to improve private sector adherence to policies and regulations.
-SHOPS Plus recently finalized a private sector mapping report that will help the government of Senegal to identify challenges in private sector service delivery, staffing, and financing.
+In Senegal, SHOPS Plus helps increase public sector stewardship by training Ministry of Health staff, developing tools, and helping facilitate public-private partnerships.
+The project also supports legal and regulatory measures to improve private sector adherence to policies and regulations.
+SHOPS Plus published a private sector mapping report that is helping the government of Senegal, donors, and the private sector to identify challenges in private sector service delivery, staffing, and financing.